costagabbie/pydit/README.md

 optional arguments:

   -h, --help            show this help message and exit

--s SUBREDDIT, --subreddit SUBREDDIT
-                        Subreddit to be scraped
+  -s SUBREDDIT, --subreddit SUBREDDIT Subreddit to be scraped

   -m MODE, --mode MODE  Mode that the scraper will use, options: new, top, hot

--l LIMIT, --limit LIMIT
-                        How many posts will be downloaded
+  -l LIMIT, --limit LIMIT How many posts will be downloaded

   -f, --favorite        Choose option from favorite file

-# TODO
-- Download videos to open with mpv
--
-- Download posts and print them on screen
+  -t MEDIATYPE, --type MEDIATYPE Media type to be downloaded, options:image ,video , text

+  -k, --keep            Keep the scraped files permanently